 Gravel

 There is some excellent gravel in our area, almost all on the Minnesota side of the Mississippi.
 We invite you to explore any way that suits you.
 You might join us on the our Driftless Cycling-Gravel Facebook page for irregularly-scheduled, low-stress rides (usually setting off from Brownsville, Houston, Ridgeway, or La Crosse).
 Or you could ride these local, 10-50 mile routes on your own and on your schedule.
-You could join us for larger “Neo-Retro” rides on Memorial and Labor Day holidays; these no-cost get-togethers take on longer routes and represent our invitations for visitors to experience Driftless gravel.
-Finally, see our Ride with GPS Ambassador Routes (listed below) for old and new gravel favorites.
+For longer and more challenging options, see our Ride with GPS Ambassador Routes (listed below) for old and new gravel favorites.
+Finally, you could join us for larger “Neo-Retro” rides on Memorial and Labor Day holidays; these no-cost get-togethers take on longer routes and represent our invitations for visitors to experience Driftless gravel.

 Local Routes (10-50 miles)